 Why did I find people sitting in the foyer when I arrived a few minutes late?
 Our custom is to leave the doors open as people gather before 10:00.
 Then the greeter closes the doors.
 For ten minutes any latecomers are asked to sit and worship in the foyer until the doors are again opened for a minute.
 This allows the meeting to gather into deepening worship.

 What is the place of children in Mount Toby?
 We welcome children and families.
 Some children may be comfortable worshiping with adults in the meeting room.
 Other children are happier in the nursery or First Day School.
 Young Friends (middle-school through high school) have their own programs.
 Some parents like to be with their children in the foyer just outside the Worship Room, where a sound system transmits from the Worship Room.
-In the last ten minutes of worship, children who have been in the other programs enter the Worship Room and sit with their parents.
+For the first ten minutes of worship, children sit with their parents in the Worship Room, before departing for the nursery or First Day School.
 See Children and Youth.

 Do I need to become a Member in order to attend Meeting?
 No, you do not need to be a Member.
 Some people attend for decades and do not choose to become Members; they are still fully welcome.
 You are the one who decides when membership feels right.
 See Membership for guidance.

 - Online readings on worship, business, and values.

 - New England Yearly Meeting’s Faith and Practice Handbook

 - Social actions under Action